Phascinate/Phascinate/README.md

 Hi, my name is Michael Lee, and I'm a software and app developer!
-I recently received my AAS from Spartanburg Community College and am working hard towards a BS in Computer Science at University of South Carolina Upstate.
+I recently received my AAS from Spartanburg Community College and am working hard towards a BS in Computer Science at the University of South Carolina Upstate.

 I have been programming since I was 13, releasing my first app at 15 years old.
 Since then, I have loved to create things.
 I like to think of myself like a sculptor, and code is my clay!